marikobriggs/mega-impressive-programming-simulator/README.md

 3. Enter the desired **decimal** value and press Enter to convert to binary

 ### How to Format Instructions
-Multiple instruction formats are valid and will run within the Mega Impressive Programming Simulator; however, the preferred method of input format is the same format as MARS.
+Multiple instruction formats are valid and will run within the Mega Impressive Programming Simulator; however, the preferred method of input format is *generally* the same format as MARS.

 * Case is ignored
 * Registers can be entered with or without dollar signs
 * Registers can be entered by their number or by register
 * Both commas and spaces are handled
 * ``.data`` and ``.text`` are **not** handled
+* 32 bit offset as opposed to byte offset, **unlike** MARS

+[Click here](#examples-of-working-code) to jump to examples of proper code.

 ## Not Handled by Our Simulator
 ### Incorrect Code